FraserThompson/dunedinsound.com/about.md

 Are you making money off this?
 ------------------------------
 No, I do it because I enjoy doing it.
+There's literally zero monetization going on, no ads or sponsorship or anything.

-It does cost money to host all this stuff, if you want to help pay for that then you can donate via PayPal:
+It does cost money to host all this stuff.
+Currently that's only around $10 a month but it will grow as I document more gigs.
+If you want to help cover the cost then you can donate via PayPal:

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">